Configuration file¶

 - All included files MUST exist and be valid; any missing file or invalid configuration will result in failure.

-will read all files from a project in a single request where possible; up to 100 files are supported.scm-engine
+scm-enginewill read all files from a project in a single request where possible; up to 100 files are supported.scm-enginedo NOT cache any remote configuration files; they are always read during evaluation cycle.

 Example 'include' configuration loading 4 files from the 'platform/scm-engine-library' project

-The GitLab repository slug to read configuration files, like example/project
+The GitLab repository slug to read configuration files, like example/project.

 Optional Git reference to read the configuration from; it can be a tag, branch, or commit SHA.

-is used; meaning your default branch.
+If omitted, HEAD is used; meaning your default branch.

 What are actions?